conscior/biotime_server_integration/README.md

 # Biotime Server Integration
-This module allow for the integration of a Biotime server in Odoo.
+This Odoo module allow for the integration of a Biotime server.

 ## Documentation
 * biotime.py : Basic python class that allows the creation of a Biotime object.
 This object will be initialised with the server IP adress, Port, timeout and the JWT token.